daskeyboard/daskeyboard-applet/README.md

 logger.error('This is an error.');
 ```

-# Running an Appletin dev mode
+# Running an Applet in dev mode
 You can run an applet in `dev mode` by invoking it via node, using the following
 syntax: